tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/integration-testing.md

     }
 }
 ```
+---
+#### Example - integration test
 Create your tests.
-We can use a rest client to create POST requests to our controller, but you'll often see developer  calling the controller's methods directly.
+We could use a rest client to create POST requests to our controller, but you'll often see developer  calling the controller's methods directly, and that's what we'll do here.

 We'll use an argument generator to create all the status codes that we could get from the SendGrid API.
-In this example that seems like overkill, but in a real service we'd want to react differently based on the return code.
+Given our present logic that seems like overkill, but in a real service we'd want to react differently based on the return code.
 For 500 errors we might want to retry.
 For most 400 errors we will not want to retry, but for 429 return codes we have a chance to throttle our request down and retry.
+So being able to create those diffreent returns from the mocked SendGrid API will be needed.

 ```java
     static Stream<Integer> statusCodeProvider() {